eliona-smart-building-assistant/eliona-scripts/README.md

 # Heating Degree Days (HDD) Calculation and Data Submission to Eliona

 This script calculates **Heating Degree Days (HDD)** based on weather data for a specified location.
-It retrieves the daily average outdoor temperature, computes the required HDD for heating, and sends the results to an asset in the **Eliona** system.
+It retrieves the previous day average outdoor temperature, computes the required HDD for heating, and sends the results to an asset in the **Eliona** system.

 ---